dekatron/joi-html-input/README.md

 To help you validate your HTML strings based on the actual length they will be when displayed in the browser `.htmlInput()` provides several methods.
 These menthods will also account for html entities such as `&nbsp;` so that they only count as single character.

-The tag stripping and the decoding of HTML entities for these methods is provided by the [string](https://www.npmjs.com/package/string) package.
+The tag stripping for these methods is provided by [sanitize-html](https://www.npmjs.com/package/sanitize-html) and the decoding of HTML entities is provided by [html-entities](https://www.npmjs.com/package/html-entities).

 ### .displayLength(limit, [encoding])